ON THIS PAGE: You will learn about the different types of treatments doctors use for people with a desmoid tumor. Use the menu to see other pages.

 How a desmoid tumor is treated

-For a desmoid tumor, different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatments.
+For a desmoid tumor, different types of doctors who specialize in tumors, called oncologists, often work together to create a patient’s overall treatment plan that combines different types of treatments.
 This is called a multidisciplinary team.
-Tumor care teams include a variety of other health care professionals, such as physician assistants, nurse practitioners, oncology nurses, social workers, pharmacists, counselors, dietitians, and others.
+Tumor care teams include other health care professionals, such as physician assistants, nurse practitioners, oncology nurses, social workers, pharmacists, counselors, dietitians, physical therapists, occupational therapists, and others.
 Because desmoid tumors are rare, it is important for your treatment plan to be developed by a team that specializes in sarcomas.
+Learn more about the clinicians who provide cancer care.

 Treatment options and recommendations depend on several factors, including the: